Rik137/AgeComparator/README.md

 - This solution works well for distinct ages.
 - If some ages are equal, the logic may need adjustment.
 - Using arrays and sorting is a more scalable approach but here the focus is on practicing boolean conditions.
+---
+The repository exists purely as a learning and demonstration artifact.